 2) Encourage your customers to share their Chinese New Year experiences \u2013 abroad or at home \u2013 with pictures, videos, or stories that can be shared on your social media channels.<\/p>\n

 3) Spruce up your website with festive Chinese New Year decorations to attract and engage customers.
-Traditional red and gold colors, lanterns, and symbols like dragons \u2013 and of course lavishly designed snakes create a vibrant atmosphere.<\/p>\n
+Traditional red and gold colors, lanterns, and symbols like dragons \u2013 and of course dynamic horse motifs create a vibrant atmosphere.<\/p>\n

-When creating marketing campaigns about a foreign tradition you may not know very much about, it will be particularly important to do your research.
+When creating marketing campaigns about a foreign tradition you may not know very much about, thorough research is particularly important.
+It helps ensure accuracy and cultural sensitivity.
 Your content must be respectful towards that foreign culture, get the symbolism right, and avoid being clich\u00e9.
 Avoid generic messaging at all costs.
 Create tailored content<\/a>, and \u2013 where necessary \u2013 translate and localize<\/a> your campaign to suit your intended audience. \u00a0After all: you want your brand to stand out for the right reasons!<\/p>\n

 <\/p>\n